telerik/maui-docs/controls/progressbar/configuration.md

 >important For the ProgressBar Configuration example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}).

-Here is how the Configuration example looks on MacCatalyst and WinUI:
+Here is how the Configuration example looks on iOS and Android:

 ![ProgressBar Configuration](images/progressbar-configuration.png)